lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   Select only jobs deemed to be zombie jobs.

+`--min-samples`

+  Select only jobs with at least this many samples.
+(There may be multiple samples at the same time instant for a single job if the job has multiple processes with different names, so this option does not guarantee that a job is observed at different points in time.
+Use `--min-runtime` if that's what you mean.)

 ### Load filtering and aggregation options

 These are only available with the `load` command.
 All filters are optional.
 Records must pass all